nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * work style

-Each of these areas is determined by prerequisites.
-Let's look at those first.
-They are _experience_ and _personality traits_.
+Each of these areas is determined by prerequisites: _experience_ and _personality traits_.

 ##### Prerequisites to Creativity